 Many of our Elsevier journals, which were previously found on MD Consult or Science Direct, can now be found on a new Elsevier database called "ClinicalKey".
 If you are trying to get to an article that was published in an Elsevier journal, check ClinicalKey.

 Ovid(Wolters Kluwer/Lippincott Williams & Wilkins) now requires that we login using our Athens username and password to access their journals.
-When linking out from PubMed or the Full-text Finder, Ovid may take you to Ovid's home page, rather than the journal's full text page.
+When linking out from PubMed or the Discovery Full-Text Resolver, Ovid may take you to Ovid's home page, rather than the journal's full text page.
 At the top of Ovid's home page, you can find a tab that says, "Journals".
 If you click on the Journals tab, you can search for the appropriate journal title.